 Separate account assets and liabilities represent policyholder funds related to investment and annuity products for which the policyholder assumes substantially all the risk and reward.
 The assets are segregated into accounts with specific underlying investment objectives and are legally segregated from the Company.
 All assets of the separate account business are carried at fair value with an equal amount recorded for separate account liabilities.
-Fee income accruing to the Company related to separate accounts is included within policy fees and charges in the accompanying consolidated statement of comprehensive income (loss).
+Fee income accruing to the Company related to separate accounts is included within policy fees and charges in the accompanying consolidated statements of comprehensive income (loss).
 A number of separate account pension deposit contracts guarantee principal and an annual minimum rate of interest.
 If aggregate contract value in the separate account exceeds the fair value of the related assets, an additional policyholders' funds liability is established.
 Certain of these contracts are subject to a fair value adjustment if terminated by the policyholder.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS AS OF AND FOR THE YEAR END DECEMBER 31, 2023
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS AS OF AND FOR THE YEARS ENDED DECEMBER 31, 2024 AND 2023 (Amounts in thousands of US dollars, except share amounts)